 While in college my best friend, Leland S. Reel and I regularly visited the Spreckels outdoor organ in San Diego's Balboa Park.
 The wonderful organist, Royal A. Brown, took us inside, and gave us a full tour of the Austin Organ.

-When I was 14 my mother had tried as hard as she could to get my sister and I to learn to play the piano.
+When I was 13 my mother had tried as hard as she could to get my sister Susanne, and me, to learn to play the piano.
 She hired the best piano teacher she could find but to no avail!
 I can't sing a note on key and I can't play the piano at all!
 A few years later I wanted to play the pipe organ but that presupposes being good at piano.
 Alas.
 I'm stuck as a member of the listening audience, but I bought a slew of LPs back then--which I still have.

-When I came to Stanford for grad school in 1954, Lee was a grad student at UC Berkeley across the Bay.
+When I came to Stanford for grad school in 1954, Leland was a grad student at UC Berkeley across the Bay.
 We'd meet every month for a Sunday afternoon organ recital at Grace Cathedral San Francisco.
 Their Aeolian Skinner Organ is among the best on the West Coast.
 A whole new chapter of my life opened up.
 It was all about Pipe Organs--Classical and Theater.
 I met a wonderful organ builder, Richard Stenger Jr., who installed organs for the Canadian builders, Casavant Freres.
 Dick taught me all about flu pipes, reed pipes, voicing, wind pressures and tuning.
 He had time for Wurlitzers, Hope Jones, and Robert Morton theater organs--as well as Aeolian Skinners, and all manner of church and concert organs alike.
 Dick introduced me to such notable organists as Pierre Cochlereau, E. Power Biggs, Virgil Fox, Karl Richter, Marie Claire Alain and more.
-After discovering a two-manual theater organ in the Lost Weekend Bar at 19th and Taraval Streets, I persuaded Dick and Roy Long to spend whole weekends refurbishing their Wurlitzer Theater Organ.
+After discovering a two-manual theater organ in the Lost Weekend Bar in San Francisco at 19th and Taraval Streets, I persuaded Dick and Roy Long to spend whole weekends refurbishing their Wurlitzer Theater Organ.
 We were inspired by Larry Vannucci the bar's popular theater organist.
 Larry saw to it that we heard him play most all the existing theater organs still playing in the Bay Area.
 My record collection kept growing.

 When Dick Stenger installed a Casavant organ in St. Mark’s Episcopal Church Palo Alto, I dutifully donated my bass reflex speaker with 18" woofer and McIntosh Amp, since there was no room in the organ loft for the bottom pedal octave pipes which would have been 32 feet long.

 Several years ago I discovered a wonderful organist in France, Guillaume Le Chevalier.
 After listening to all of his You Tube recordings I tracked him down on Instantagram.
 See what you think, and pray for him.
 Also excellent these days are Olivier Penin and Matthias Havinga.
 One new Facebook friend is Jan Lieberman, 16, from Germany.
-Apparently it's time for a whole new set of talented organiists rising in Europe.
+Apparently it's time for a whole new set of talented organists rising in Europe.
 Never mind that I'm hard of hearing in my old age, helped somewhat by hearing aids.
 Can't wait till we get our all-new bodies in the First Resurrection.

-Ever since my NDE (Near-Death Experience) in June 2017, I have experienced healing of memories ranging from childhood to today -- with clarity and vividness I ever had known before.
+Ever since my NDE (Near-Death Experience) in June 2017, I have experienced healing of memories ranging from childhood to today -- with clarity and vividness I never had known before.
 I have only two books on heaven in my library.
 Both are so dull I never consult them.
 But I’m keenly interested in what happens when I “graduate” from this life and go there to the real heaven at last--to New Jerusalem, a specific place.

 I am convinced heaven will far exceed anything my imagination can come up with.
 I had however, until today, been thinking of the next life as a place of gardens and children, friends and time-travel adventures.
 Today I realize there will be great choirs, masterpieces of art, symphonies and choirs of angels.
 I estimate heaven will initially be home to tens of billion people from every nation, and from 2000 years of history!
 See Citizens of New Jerusalem.